Crux Installation Instructions

 Installing Pre-compiled Crux Binaries on Linux

-• Current versions of Crux require that version 2.17 of the C runtime library be installed.
+• The current Linux binary of Crux is compiled on Ubuntu 22.04 for X86-64, but should work on most Linux distributions.
+It requires that version 2.39 or later of the C runtime library be installed.
 You can determine which version of the C runtime library is installed by running

 ldd --version